bsapkota1/Decision-Trees/README.md

 #Decision Trees: Basic Machine Learning

-This project focuses on decision trees and starts with the titanic data set. \n First, separates the data into training and test sets.
+This project focuses on decision trees and starts with the titanic data set.
+First, separates the data into training and test sets.
 The test set is 20% of the total data.
 Second, builds a decision tree based on the training data.
 The defaults for building a tree are fine (gini impurity).
 Third, produces a confusion matrix from the trees predictions on the test data.
 From the matrix it calculates performance measures from the confusion matrix, especially f1 score.